 Evers has landed two fish in a matter of minutes, but neither helped the cause.
 I can't say if he's losing faith in this area, but I can report that he's losing spectators.
 The gallery is down to 10 boats.

-Follow along with Tharp on Day 3 of the 2014 GEICO Bassmaster Classic presented by Diet Mountain Dew
+Follow along with Tharp on Day 3 of the 2014 GEICO Bassmaster Classic presented by Diet Mountain Dew and GoPro.

 Jordan just landed another one, but the 2 pounder won't help him.
 It's the second bass we've seen during the Classic that was tagged for research purposes.